dstergiou/deltasec/content/services/training.md

 ---
 title: "Cyber Awareness Training"
 description: "A social engineering exercise can highlight the degree of readiness your organization has against phishing and spear phishing.
-On top of that, we will train your organization on how to recognize the principles behind phishing and how to defend against them "
+On top of that, we will train your organization on how to recognize the principles behind phishing and how to defend against them."
 slug: "training"
 image: awareness.jpg
 date: 2018-01-22